-Three new exhibitions featuring work by Stamps Lecturer Kathryn Brackett Luchs, current MFA candidates Clara McClenon and Johnathan Verney, and 2015 MFA Trevor King open with a public reception on Wed., Oct.
+New exhibitions featuring work by Stamps Lecturer Kathryn Brackett Luchs, MFA candidates Clara McClenon and Johnathan Verney, and alum Trevor King open with a public reception on Wed., Oct.
 21 at the NCRC.

 Wednesday, October 21